SpencerCDixon/redux-cli/readme.md

 [See: creating custom blueprints](#creating-blueprints).

-Alternatively, if you use this CLI as a result of `redux new <project name>` the starter kit will come pre-configured with a bunch of generators that work with that starter kit.
+Alternatively, if you use this CLI as a result of `redux new <project name>` the starter kit will come pre-configured with a bunch of blueprints (generators) that work out of the gate.
+Currently, I'm working on a PR for the `react-redux-starter-kit` with a bunch of blueprints.
+More starter kits and blueprints to come!

 ### Initial Configuration
 |Key Name|Required|Description|